Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 ⮚	**Field magnitude average**: This is the average magnitude of the Interplanetary Magnetic Field (IMF) over the given period.
 The Interplanetary Magnetic Field (IMF) is a crucial aspect of our solar system, extending from the Sun into interplanetary space.
 It's carried out into space by the solar wind, a stream of charged particles emitted from the Sun's upper atmosphere.
 The IMF varies and has complex structures based on the Sun's rotation and solar activities like solar flares and sunspots.
+According to the University of Maryland's Space Weather Prediction Center, the IMF value typically ranges from about 1 to 20 nanoTesla (nT).

 Two main types of IMF exist:
 ✔	**The Parker Spiral**: This type of IMF is named after solar astrophysicist Eugene Parker.
 It is a spiral-shaped magnetic field resulting from the rotation of the Sun.
 The Sun rotates faster at its equator than at its poles, causing the magnetic field lines to take on a spiral shape, much like the water from a spinning garden hose.